How to Maintain a Consistent Editing Style

 In a digital photographic world, editing your work is key to establishing your niche, your personal vision, and artistic recognition.
-With the ease and innovation of photo editing applications for your smartphone or using high powered, professional programs such as Lightroom – there has never been such a plethora of options for post-production workflow.
-In the process to bring your photography to a professional level, it is important to recognize that distinguished photographers have their own style of editing.
+With the innovation of photo editing applications for your smartphone or using high powered, professional programs such as Lightroom – there has never been such a plethora of options for post-production workflow.
+In the process, to bring your photography to a professional level, it is important to recognize that distinguished photographers have their own style of editing.
 Let’s discuss how you can maintain consistency in your editing work.

 Determine Your Style and Color Palette

-For example, you can add mood by underexposing your work and increasing the black points or you can add a more lighthearted feel by increasing brightness and upping the contrast.
-Depending on how you want your photographs to come across in your body of work will all depend on how you edit them.
+For example, you can add mood by underexposing your work and increasing the black points.
+Or, you can add a more lighthearted feel by increasing brightness and upping the contrast.
+Depending on how you want your photographs to come across in your body of work will depend on how you edit them.

 Before you start editing, you need to examine the color palette you want your images to fit into.
-A great example is when a photographer uses one specific tone throughout their images and therefore becomes recognizable by this color.
+A great example is when a photographer uses one specific tone throughout their images.
+And, therefore becomes recognizable by this color.
 This can be done by focusing on popular colors such as white, blue, orange or yellow.
 Which can emulate cool or warm tones.

 Photographs by Kaya Espiritu